Course Catalog 2024-2025

 ENG 333ew Seminar: Topics: A Major Writer in English-Edith Wharton (4 Credits)

 She was one of the hardest-working and highest paid professional writers of her generation; she was the product of a cushioned life at the upper end of New York Society.
 Edith Wharton (1862-1937) examined the privileged world into which she was born with an anthropological skepticism, a sardonic dissection of unforgiving social laws and mores, and yet also provided a backwards glance at a vanishing world.
 A reading of her major work in social and historical context: The House of Mirth, The Custom of the Country, Ethan Frome, Summer, The Age of Innocence and others.
-Juniors and seniors only.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Instructor permission only. {L}
+Instructor permission required. {L}

 Fall, Spring, Variable